Pietro da Cortona: Debate with Andrea Sacchi

-He was elected as director of the Academy of St Luke the painter's guild in Rome, in 1634.
+He was elected as director of the Academy of St Luke, the painters' guild in Rome, in 1634.
 It was at the Academy in 1636 that Cortona and Andrea Sacchi were involved in theoretical controversies regarding the number of figures that were appropriate in a painted work.

-Sacchi argued for few figures, since he felt it was not possible to grant meaningful individuality, a distinct role, to more than a few figures per scene.
+Sacchi argued for a few figures, since he felt it was not possible to grant meaningful individuality, a distinct role, to more than a few figures per scene.
 Cortona, on the other hand, lobbied for an art that could accommodate many subplots to a central concept.
 He also likely viewed the possibility of using many human figures in decorative detail or to represent a general concept.
-Within the context of this debate, the french painter Nicolas Poussin is known to have laughed at this discussion around fixed numbers.
-Others have seen in this dichotomy, the long-standing debate whether visual art is about theoretical principles and meant to narrate a full story, or a painterly decorative endeavor, meant to delight the senses.
+Within the context of this debate, the French painter Nicolas Poussin is known to have laughed at this discussion around fixed numbers.
+Others have seen in this dichotomy the long-standing debate whether visual art is about theoretical principles and meant to narrate a full story, or a painterly decorative endeavour, meant to delight the senses.
 Cortona was a director of the Accademia from 1634 to 1638.

-Cortona also contributed to a treatise in Florence along with the theologian and Jesuit Giandomenico Ottonelli titled: Trattato della pittura e scultura, uso et abuso loro: composto da un theologo ed da un pittore (Stamperia, Giovanni Antonio Bonardi, Florence, 1652).
+Cortona also contributed to a treatise in Florence along with the theologian and Jesuit Giandomenico Ottonelli titled: Trattato della pittura e scultura, uso et abuso loro: composto da un theologo e da un pittore (Stamperia, Giovanni Antonio Bonardi, Florence, 1652).
 Authorship in subsequent editions is attributed to Cortona.

 Pupils

 Cortona employed or trained many prominent artists, who then disseminated his grand manner style.
-Apart from Ciro Ferri, others that worked in his studio included:
+Apart from Ciro Ferri, others who worked in his studio included:

 Romanelli and Camassei also trained under Domenichino.
 Giovanni Maria Bottala was one of his assistants on the Barberini Ceiling.
 Sources for (W); while sources for (H).
 Source for MB is Dictionary of Painters and Engravers, Biographical and Critical (Volume II L-Z).